Anatomy and physiology

 Introduction

-Most people always have a curiosity to know the process of fertilization.
-They have a desire to understand the journey of sperm in the female reproductive system.
+Many people have a curiosity to know the process of fertilization.
+They have a desire to learn what exactly happens after sexual intercourse and how sperm interact with the ovum.

 Structure of sperm

-The standard length of human sperm is 0.055 mm (or 60 mu).
-Sperm comes with whitish fluid is called semen
+The sperm cells (or spermatozoa) always come with whitish fluid is called semen

-Semen is usually rich in fructose.
-This fructose provides energy to sperm.
 Fructose is one of the components of seminal fluid.
-For example, if someone ejaculates 1 ml semen, it contains around 10% sperm and 90% different fluid.
+For example, if someone ejaculates 1 ml of semen that contains around 10% sperm and 90% different fluid.

 Semen (1ml) = 10% sperm + 90% different seminal fluid